minio/docs/source/administration/bucket-replication/enable-server-side-two-way-bucket-replication.rst

    MinIO does *not* replicate delete operations resulting from the application of :ref:`lifecycle management expiration rules <minio-lifecycle-management-expiration>`.
    Configure matching expiration rules on both the source and destination bucket to ensure consistent application of object expiration.

-   See :ref:`minio-replication-behavior-delete` for more complete documentation.
+   See :ref:`minio-replication-behavior-delete` and :ref:`minio-object-delete` for more complete documentation.

 .. dropdown:: Multi-Site Replication
    :icon: fold-down